A Guide to Lasers and What’s Right For Your Skin

 The other category, namely fractional resurfacing lasers, primarily build collagen in the skin, but also exfoliate the surface.
 There are many intensities of these lasers, from ones that leave the skin pink and dry for a few hours, to one that leaves it looking superficially wounded for a week and pink for another 3-4 weeks.
 The stronger lasers are usually used only for patients with dramatically spotty or wrinkled skin; most patients do great with options that leave them pink and dry for a few hours and pink and dry for a few days.

 The best treatment overall here is combination therapy.
 To achieve the optimal outcomes, I encourage all of my patients to protect their skin daily with sunscreen—even in winter and rainy days—and if their skin can tolerate it, retinol or prescription retinoids on a nightly basis.
 I say if they can tolerate it because the use of retinoids can make the skin irritated, but usually the skin becomes used to it, especially if the patient is moisturizing well.
 I use it nightly without any trouble.
-I then bring in the use of Ruby, Yag, and Alexandrite lasers for concentrated sun spots and fractional resurfacing lasers to diffusely exfoliate and brighten skin tone.
+I then bring in the use of YAG lasers for concentrated sun spots and fractional resurfacing lasers to diffusely exfoliate and brighten skin tone.

 When my patients do this combination routinely, they are the ones people look at and say, “Wow, your skin is beautiful.”